ethangame29/ipriot-diff-exercise/README.md

 Fill in what each of the elements of the diff mean (if you are not sure just guess!):
 **①**:
-> Insert your explanation here
+> Choosing the two files to diff

 **②**:
-> Insert your answer here
+> index id

 **③**:
-> Insert your explanation here
+> The file being overwriten

 **④**:
-> Insert your answer here
+> Represents the different chunks of changes that can be commited individuall.

 **⑤**:
-> Insert your answer here
+> Unchanged line

 **⑥**:
-> Insert your explanation here
+> Original line

 **⑦**:
-> Insert your answer here
+> Original line

 Notice that the diff above only showed different **lines** in the file.
 Including whitespaces.
 We can also highlight changes at the word level with the --word-diff option: